gneatfosacho/Dating-App/README.md

 ## Objective
-* The goal is to build dating web application which make communication easier for people who want to meet, flirt, chat, and potentially get romantically involved.
+* The goal is to build dating web application which enables users to create profiles, search other users, upload/view photos and send private messages to matched profiles.
 * The project was developed as Web app using technologies such as ASP.NET MVC | Entity Framework | MS SQL Server (.NET Stack)